-This helps establish the product as part of the overall elementary community while reducing confusion that can arise from using the main logomark.
+This helps establish the product as part of the overall community while reducing confusion that can arise from using the elementary, Inc. logomark.

-We want to ensure that as long as our software carries the elementary branding, the experience will be consistent whether it was downloaded from our website or pre-installed on a hardware product.
+As long as our software carries the elementary branding, the experience must be consistent—whether the OS was downloaded from our website or pre-installed on a hardware product.

-The software components of elementary OS may be modified and redistributed according to the terms of the software’s licensing.
-However, our brand marks may only be redistributed under one or more of the following conditions:
+The software components of elementary OS may be modified and redistributed according to the open source terms of the software’s licensing; however, the above branding and trademarks may only be redistributed under one or more of the following conditions:

-We understand that including drivers, hardware enablement, and distributor branding is important for distributors, so these modifications will almost always be approved by elementary.
-If in doubt, please email [email protected] for clarification or direction.
+Drivers and hardware enablement are of course acceptable.
+We understand that distributor branding (i.e. default wallpapers) can be important for distributors, so these modifications will typically be approved.
+If in doubt, email [email protected] for clarification or direction.

-If you’re unable or unwilling to follow these trademark redistribution terms, removing elementary’s trademarks from the OS should be simple and straightforward:
+If you’re unable or unwilling to follow the elementary, Inc. trademark redistribution terms, removing our trademarks from the OS is simple and straightforward:

-We do not typically allow our branding (including our name or brand marks) to be used on third-party merchandise.
+We do not authorize our branding (including our name or brand marks) to be used on third-party merchandise without explicit written approval.